YadlaMani/MusZen-WebPlayer/README.md

 # MusZen-WebPlayer
-Just a sample project for the front-end interface of  a music player
+ sample project for the front-end interface of  a music player